 During the past decade serious concern has been expressed regarding the role of punitive damage awards in the civil justice system in the United States.
-It has been argued that awards often bear no relation to deterrence and merely reflect a jury's dissatisfaction with a defendant and a desire to punish without regard to the true harm threatened by a defendant's conduct.
+It has been argued that awards often bear no relation to deterrence and merely reflect a jury's dissatisfaction with a defendant and a desire to punish without regard to the true harm threatened by the defendant's conduct.
 Others have countered that civil awards of punitive damages have an important place in our jurisprudence and serve to punish wrongdoers who not only deserve such treatment, but who in a number of instances would otherwise profit from their wrongful conduct.
-As a result, a number of studies and recommendations for change have been made by such organizations as the American Bar Association and the American College of Trial Lawyers.
-Although the recommendations vary in in the details, there does appear to be a consensus that punitive awards should be more closely limited to the situations where they are clearly justified and that the manner in which the amounts of such awards are determined should be subject to more control than is being exercised under existing law.
+In any event, after all the arguments are considered there appears to be a consensus that punitive awards should be more closely limited to the situations where they are clearly justified and that the manner in which the amounts of such awards are determined should be subject to more control than is being exercised under existing law.